EventStore/documentation/docs/tutorials/Stream_Policy_Authorization.md

 [INF] StreamBasedPolicySelector      Successfully applied policy
 ```

-If the policy is invalid, EventStoreDB continues running with the previous valid policy, and an error is logged.
+If the policy is invalid, KurrentDB continues running with the previous valid policy, and an error is logged.

 ### **Step 7 (optional): Testing and monitoring policies**